 3. Take a trip to Gjirokaster

 Gjirokaster is reminiscent of the age of Ottoman rule in Albania.
-It is a pretty little city that is impressive to behold from the first glance.
+It is a pretty little city that is impressive to behold at first glance.
 Travellers are welcomed by the bold structure of the fortress which sweeps across the landscape and is visible from nearly everywhere in the city.
 Around it there are narrow and quaintly cobbled little alleyways and streets.
 The slate grey rooftops are peculiar to the city.

 In addition to the fortress, another place to explore here is the beautifully restored Skenduli House.
 It is a stunning building and a proud example of Ottoman architecture.
 All in all, a day spent exploring Gjirokaster will feel like an adventure through the history books.